A huge thank you to everyone who has contributed to this skills project.

 Please contact me Duncan Bayliss for permission for any other use of material on Better Orienteering (Use the Contact page).

-This website is copyright of Duncan Bayliss All text written by Duncan Bayliss, copyright Duncan Bayliss, all rights reserved.
+This website is copyright of Duncan Bayliss All text written by Duncan Bayliss, copyright Duncan Bayliss, unless attributed to other authors.
+All rights reserved.

 I have sought to state the sources for all linked material such as videos.
 Thank you to Sarah Brown (SLOW) for permission to include the Get Up To Speed videos and the Irish Orienteering Association for permission to include the 10 Elements of Orienteering videos.
 Copyright for all linked material rests with the original authors and producers, it is only linked to on this website.
 I am grateful for permission to include copyrighted material on this website including maps, map extracts, control symbols, map features and images.
 It has been immensely helpful that many orienteers have generously shared ideas and allowed material to be included here so that others can enjoy our sport.